Descendants of Robert Vance

 County at age 29.
 He

-married Mary Alice THOMPSON 9 September 1878 and they resided in New Birmingham, Guernsey County where in 1880 Samuel was a hotel
+married Mary A. THOMPSON 9 September 1878 and they resided in New Birmingham, Guernsey County where in 1880 Samuel was a hotel

 keeper.
-Mary was born in September 1858 in Ohio.
+Mary was born circa 1859 in Ohio.

-The couple had daughters Grace E. born in September 1879, who married
+The couple had a daughter Grace E. born in September 1879.
+David Oscar

 in March 1862 in Ohio.